Using parity-nonconserving spin-spin coupling to measure the Tl nuclear anapole moment in a TlF molecular beam: Ab initio calculation of -coupling parameters in TlF

-The simplest generalization of Eqs.~(\ref{Jnmrij}) and (\ref{Jxy}) on the many-electron case requires to sum also over all occupied molecular bispinors, i.e. replace $|0\rangle$ by the sum over all occupied $|i\rangle$.
-This is the co-called uncoupled approximation and will be referenced as PT2.
-In a more accurate treatment, one can use the linear response technique developed for both Dirac-Hartree-Fock (DHF) and density functional theory (DFT) approaches to calculate components of $J$-coupling and other NMR properties~\cite{Weijo:2007,Bast:2006,Olejniczak:12,Ilias:13,Aucar:99,DIRAC15}.
-This approach corresponds to the analytical treatment of derivatives (\ref{JcouplingNMR}) and (\ref{JcouplingPNC}) at the DHF and DFT levels instead of simple summations in (\ref{Jnmrij}) and (\ref{Jxy}).
-Below we will call these approximations just DHF or DFT.
+In the expression above, $k,l$ run over occupied orbitals, $a,b$ run over virtual positive and negative-energy orbitals, $E_k, E_a$ are corresponding orbital energies, $g$ is the electron-electron Coulomb operator.
+The positive-energy states contribution can be obtained by restricting $a,b$ above by the positive-energy virtual orbitals only.
+We define and calculate the ``negative-energy contribution'' in the many-electron case as the difference between the total linear-response value (i.e. with no restrictions applied on indexes $a,b$) for derivatives (\ref{JcouplingNMR}) or (\ref{JcouplingPNC}) and the corresponding positive-energy states contribution.
+One can see that neglecting two-electron integrals $\langle \dots|g|\dots \rangle$ in the expression above leads to the PT2 approach.
+Below we will call the linear-response DHF or DFT methods just DHF or DFT.
 The positive energy part of the related property, a shielding tensor for a molecule containing a heavy atom, can be calculated with a smaller uncertainty than DHF/DFT within the relativistic coupled cluster theory~\cite{Skripnikov:18a,Skripnikov:2020a,Skripnikov:2022a}.
 Here we have generalized this approach to calculate PNC and P-conserving contributions to the nuclear indirect spin-spin coupling.
 For this we have numerically calculated mixed derivatives (\ref{JcouplingNMR}) and (\ref{JcouplingPNC}) for the energy $E$ obtained within the coupled cluster theory.
 In the used procedure we obtained a set of occupied and virtual orbitals within the molecular Dirac-Hartree-Fock method for TlF.
-After that, interactions (\ref{HF-rel}) and (\ref{NSD-PNC-rel}) have been added to the electronic Hamiltonian and coupled cluster calculations have been performed to obtain the positive energy contribution.
-The latter means that no excitations to the negative energy spectrum were considered at this stage.
+After that, the interactions (\ref{HF-rel}) and (\ref{NSD-PNC-rel}) were added to the electronic Hamiltonian and coupled cluster calculations were performed to obtain the positive energy contribution.